Tax guide

 The United States and Mexico have a tax treaty designed to prevent double taxation for individuals and companies operating in both countries.

-This treaty covers various forms of income and provides specific rules for taxation.
+This treaty covers various forms of income and provides specific taxation rules.

 Benefits of tax treaties